-I also remember my grandma using it on her knees for arthritis and it being recommended for back pain and all sorts of ailments.
-It was as if castor oil cured everything, but that’s a whole other post.
+I also remember my grandma using it on her knees for arthritis and it also being recommended for back pain and all sorts of other ailments.
+It was as if castor oil cured everything, but that’s a topic for another video.

-In recent years castor oil has become really popular in hair care, the oil has been used to thicken everything from the hair on your head, to eyelashes and eye brows.
-It is also known to add moisture to the hair when used properly, and to strengthen strands when incorporated into a healthy hair regimen.
+In recent years castor oil has become popular in hair care, the oil has been used to thicken everything from the hair on your head to eyelashes and eyebrows.
+It is also known to add moisture to the hair when used properly and to strengthen strands when incorporated into a healthy hair regimen.

 Either way, it’s a very useful oil that can be incorporated into many aspects of hair care so whether you are relaxed or natural here are 7 ways you can incorporate Jamaican Black Castor oil* into a healthy hair regimen

-As a pre treatment prior to shampoo castor oil wins hands down especially if you have dandruff or a dry scalp.
-Its anti fungal properties make the oil perfect for treating any kind of scalp ailments when used often.
+As a pre-treatment before shampoo castor oil wins hands down especially if you have dandruff or a dry scalp.
+Its anti-fungal properties make the oil perfect for treating any kind of scalp ailments when used often.
 It is always important to make sure that your pre-poo treatments are worth the extra step and picking the perfect oil is just as important as the amount of time spent doing the treatment.

 A heavy oil like JBCO both helps to prevent hygral fatigue as well as prevent excessive dryness caused by sulfate shampoos.
 It would be advisable to combine equal parts JBCO and a lighter oil like extra virgin olive oil* to make it easier to spread the prepoo through your strands.

-Another thing to note; As the oil is pretty sticky, it would likely cause too much stress to use it as a sealant for fine hair textures that are prone to breakage.
-But it is perfect for medium, mixed and coarser hair textures.
+Another thing to note; As the oil is pretty sticky, it would likely cause too much stress to use it as a sealant for fine hair textures that are prone to breakage from manipulation.
+But it is perfect for medium, mixed, and coarser hair textures.

 Again be sure to hydrate your twists or braids well beforehand because using the oil as a light pomade will effectively seal the hair as well.

-Of all the reasons we could find that makes Jamaican Black Castor Oil* great the fact that it helps with thinning hair is one of the most popular motivations for incorporating it into a healthy hair regimen.
+Of all the reasons we could find that make Jamaican black castor oil great, the fact that it helps with thinning hair is one of the most popular motivations for incorporating it into a healthy hair regimen.

-A great way to do a scalp massage if you have thin edges or you want to thicken your hair is to use some castor oil on the balls of your fingers and moving in a circular motion, create a pattern of movement from the back of your head to your temples paying close attention to the areas of the hair that are thin.
+A great way to do a scalp massage if you have thin edges or you want to thicken your hair is to use some castor oil on the balls of your fingers and massage it into your scalp in a circular motion.
+Start from the back of your head working your way to your temples paying close attention to the areas that are thinning.

-Who said you needed gel every time you want to lay your edges down or create a slick pony tail?
-Castor oil can work just fine especially if you want your hair to appear naturally neat and not over powered by styling aids.
+Who said you needed gel every time you want to lay your edges down or create a slick ponytail?
+Castor oil can work just as well, especially if you want your hair to appear naturally neat and not overpowered by styling aids.

-To create a slicked back look a great trick is to start overnight, gather your hair into your desired style and dampen the crown or edges of the hair, apply the oil to the crown of the hair over the dampened area and brush your edges into place with a soft boar bristle brush.
+To create a slicked-back look, a great trick is to start the night before.
+Gather your hair into your desired style and dampen the crown or edges of the hair, apply the oil to the area and brush your edges into place with a soft boar bristle brush or an edge brush.

 Tie a scarf over your edges allowing your hair to lay flat and cover the rest of your hair with a satin bonnet*.
-In the morning when you remove the scarf your hair should be slicked back neatly without the use of harsh gels.
+In the morning when you remove the scarf your hair should be slicked back neatly without the use of gel.

 Oil rinsing has been known to be the holy grail of black hair care, it is so easy to do and can turn a detangling nightmare into heaven.
-Using JBCO as part of your oil rinse mixture is ideal because the oil makes your hair soft and helps to soften those coarser textures.
+Using Jamaican black castor oil* as part of your oil rinse mixture is ideal because the oil makes your hair soft and helps to soften those coarser textures.

-To do a JBCO, oil rinse, just start out by shampooing your hair, grab about a handful of a mixture of half olive oil and half JBCO and coat your wet strands thoroughly.
-Once the hair is fully covered, rinse the oil off with hot water only.
-Follow this up with your wash out conditioner, enjoy an easy detangling session then rinse the conditioner off with cool water, the entire process should be quick and painless.
+Once your hair is fully covered, rinse the oil off with hot water only.
+Follow this up with your wash-out conditioner, enjoy an easy detangling session then rinse the conditioner off with cool water.
+The entire process should be quick and painless.